jessejtam/8weeksqlchallenge/Case Study 5 - Data Mart/Case Study 5 - Part A Solution.md

         ELSE 5 END AS week_number,
         DATE_PART('month', TO_DATE(week_date,'DD-MM-YY')) AS month_number,
         DATE_PART('year', TO_DATE(week_date,'DD-MM-YY')) AS calendar_year,
+        CASE WHEN segment IS NULL THEN 'unknown'
+        ELSE segment END AS segment,
         CASE WHEN segment LIKE '_1' THEN 'Young Adults' WHEN segment LIKE '_2' THEN 'Middle Aged' WHEN segment LIKE '_3' OR segment LIKE '_4' THEN 'Retirees'